 Music Lessons in Philadelphia

-Philadelphia, the “City of Brotherly Love”, is known for having a long lineage of music and musicians that has given the city worldwide attention.
-Classical, opera, R&B, soul, jazz and hip hop have all had influence in Philly becoming a musical centerpiece for decades.
+Philadelphia, the “City of Brotherly Love”, is known for having a long lineage of music and musicians that have given the city worldwide attention.
+Classical, opera, R&B, soul, jazz, and hip-hop have all had influence in Philly becoming a musical centerpiece for decades.
 Many respected composers learned the lessons of their craft attending the Curtis Institute of Music, founded in 1924 by Mary Louise Curtis Box.
-Chief among these many composers is Leonard Bernstein, one of the finest and most popular music composers of the 20th Century not only in the States, but worldwide.
-Philadelphia also played a significant role in the formation of rock & roll with native musicians Chubby Checker, Frankie Avalon and Bobby Rydell.
+Chief among these many composers is Leonard Bernstein, one of the finest and most popular music composers of the 20th Century not only in the States but worldwide.
+Philadelphia also played a significant role in the formation of rock & roll with native musicians Chubby Checker, Frankie Avalon, and Bobby Rydell.
 A fun bit of trivia about Philadelphia is that it was the original home of the popular music TV showcase American Bandstand, hosted by Dick Clark.
-This show would go on to set the trend for popular new music in the United States for generations..
+This show would go on to set the trend for popular new music in the United States for generations.